abhiydev/school-managment-system/README.md

 - Ensure the database is set up before running the application.
 The application creates the database and tables if they do not exist.

 For any issues or contributions, please open a GitHub issue or pull request.

+---

+This should now use the updated production URL on Railway for testing and deployment!